jakesvdw77/SocialMediaDemo/README.md

 Using the run.bat file

-Browse to the root directory
-Copy a file called user.txt and tweet.txt into the root directory Click on run.bat
+Browse to the TwitterSample directory ie : c:\SocialMediaDemo-master\SocialMediaDemo-master\TwitterSample Copy a file called user.txt and tweet.txt this directory Click on run.bat

-To change the location or names off these file
+To change the location or names off input file
 Open the bat file in any text editor remove the rem from the option you would like to use and change the names and the lation of the files